Precedence Diagram Method (Activity on Node method)

 In Precedence Diagram Method (PDM), nodes or boxes are used to represent activities and arrows show the relationships.
 While creating a schedule by using this method, the activity dependencies must be determined.
 During this determination process, Predecessor and Successor activities must be specified.

-Predecessor Activity: A predecessor activity is an activity whose start or finish controls start or finish of another activity
+Predecessor Activity: A predecessor activity is an activity whose start or finish controls the start or finish of another activity

 Successor Activity: A successor activity is an activity whose start or finish is controlled by the start or finish of another activity